-Trade.com does offer clients negative balance protection, while AvaTrade does offer clients negative balance protection.
+Trade.com does offer clients negative balance protection, while AvaTrade does not offer clients negative balance protection.

 We hope this Trade.com Vs AvaTrade guide has helped you decide who is best to trade with out of Trade.com and AvaTrade.

 Also, before you sign up with online brokers like Trade.com or AvaTrade, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.

 Beware of the risks that come with trading with Trade.com or AvaTrade.
 The financial markets can be volatile, and investments can go down and up.
 Educate yourself, and use all Trade.com and AvaTrade educational resources and financial research tools.
 If you are new to trading, sign up for a demo account with Trade.com and AvaTrade to find which suits you and your trading style.

 Some of you might be thinking about what we mean when we say ‘trading style’.
 Here are a few examples.
 A day trader using Trade.com or AvaTrade will look to open positions and close them on the same day.
 This will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if Trade.com and AvaTrade fees match your trading requirements.

 Alternatively, you could be on the end of this scale and decide to wait years before you close your investments with Trade.com or AvaTrade if your investment strategy is more long-term.